The Weighted $L^p$ Minkowski Problem: Preliminaries

 \end{corollary} This extends on the volume case from \cite{BLYZ12} and the Gaussian case from \cite{FHX23,JH24}.

 The $L^p$ surface area was also given a weighted analogue in \cite{KL23}.
-The associated variational formula is the same as above, except $[h_K+\epsilon h_L]$ is replaced with $[(h_K^{p}+th_L)^{1/p}]$ and $dS^\mu_K$ is replaced with $\frac{1}{p}dS^\mu_{K,p}$; here, of course, $K$ must contain the origin.
+The associated variational formula is the same as above, except $[h_K+th_L]$ is replaced with $[(h_K^{p}+th_L)^{1/p}]$ and $dS^\mu_K$ is replaced with $\frac{1}{p}dS^\mu_{K,p}$; here, of course, $K$ must contain the origin.
 This extends on partial cases by Lutwak \cite{LE93}, Wu \cite{DW17}, and Liu \cite{JL22}.
-Note that in \cite{KL23} it is assumed that $p\geq 1$, but this is not used in the proof. \begin{proposition} Let $p\neq 0$, let $K$ be a convex body in $\R^n$, and let $\mu$ be a Borel measure on $\R^n$ with density that contains $\partial K$ in its Lebesgue set.
+Note that in \cite{KL23} it is assumed that $p\geq 1$, but this is not used in the proof. \begin{proposition} Let $p\neq 0$, let $K$ be a convex body in $\R^n$, and let $\mu$ be a Borel measure on $\R^n$ with a density whose Lebesgue set contains $\partial K$.
 Assume that $S^\mu_{K,p}$ is a finite Borel measure on $\sn$.
 Then,

 \end{proposition}

 Let $\mu$ be a Borel measure on $\R^n$.
 Then, Livshyts \cite{GAL19} introduced the \textit{mixed measure} of Borel sets $K$ and $L$ as

 In the same work, it was shown that, if $\mu$ has continuous density and $K$ and $L$ are convex sets, then the liminf is a limit and